KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 The `ac_supply` parameter should be set to a whole number without any decimals places.
 It should also be set to less than `2000000000` to avoid 64-bit overflows.

 ::: tip
-When using ac_staked, additional coins will be added to the initial supply based on the asset chain's parameters.
+An additional fraction of a coin will be added to the initial supply based on the asset chain's parameters.
 This is used by nodes to verify the genesis block.
 For example, the DEX chain's `ac_supply` parameter is set to `999999`, but in reality the genesis block was `999999.13521376`.
+When using `ac_staked`, the additional amount may be more than a full coin, and can add up to two digits left of the decimal point.
 :::

 #### :pushpin: Examples: